SonarSource/SonarJS/eslint-bridge/profiling/README.md

 ### Chrome profiling

+Chrome profiling allows to see what functions took CPU time as:
+- a top-down tree
+- a bottom-up tree
+- a (flame) graph

 1. Boot the server in debug mode: `node --inspect-brk performance/server.js`
 2. Open dev tools on chrome, using F12
 3. You should see a green NodeJS icon like that, click it to connect the dev tools to the server's debugger: